-"Unanimously and Respectfully Sub- have been built by New Bruismitted."
+"Chanimously and Respectfully Sub- have mitted."

-You will search that report in vain for any reference to wrong doing on the part of the government, or any member thereof, with respect to the cost of permanent bridges.
+You will search that report in vain for any reference to wrong doing on the mart of the government, or any member thereof, with respect to the cost of peremanant bridges.
 These two paragraphs from the report of last year's committee will be found interesting:-

-"That wherever practicable the contracts for the construction of the superstructures of permanent bridges should be put up to tender, with preference in fevor of provincial manufacturers."
+That wherever practicable the contracts for the construction of the superstructures of permanent bridges should the put up to tender, with preference in favor of provincial manufacturere."

-"In conclusion your committee desire to place on record their appreciation of the highly satisfactory manner in which the honorable chief commissioner of public works and the honorable provincial secretary furnished all information in their possession asked for by the committee with respect to the expenditures im their several departments."
+"In conclusion your committee desire to place on record their appreciation of the highly estisfactory manner in which the honorable chief commissioner of ciablic works and the honorable provincial secretary furnished all information their possession asked for by the comenittee with respect to the expenditures in their several departments."

-How unlike the sensational articles of the Sun are these reports of the public accounts committee, made up, as I have stated, by representatives from both sides of the house.
+How unlike the sensational articles of the Sun are these reports of the public accounts committee, made up, as I have etated, by representatives from both sides of the house.
+Luave never hesitated to say on the doors of the legislature and elsewhere that I honestly believed that in very THANY cases the government could get thetter work at a less figure by having the service done by days work.
+Money was saved in that way with respect to the matter of inspection, and the department was not confronted with a large till of extras, as is unfortunately too aften the case when the work had been done by contract.
+I have endeavored to point out particularly with respect to the work of repairing, that it was often wary difficult to have p ans and specifications prepared that would meet the case.
+The flooring of a bridge might have to be repaired, and when part of it was taken up it would be found that very enach greater repairs were needed tham at first supposed, and while I know that there is always a desire on the part of opponents to create the impression that work done by the day is more costtrishen if put up to tender, I have no treditation in saying that in nine cases out of ten better. work at a less figure can be obtained when the day's work eyatem prevails.
+Walle I say this I do enot mean to say that occasions will not arise when it would be in the best intereats of the province to have important works let by competion.

-I have never hesitated to say on the foors of the legislature and elsewhere that I honestly believed that in very many cases the government could get better work at a less figure by having the service done by days work.
-Money was saved in that way with respect to the matter of inspection, and the department was not confronted with a large bill of extras, as is unfortunately too aften the case when the work had been done by contract.
-I have endeavored to point out particularly with respect to the work of repairing, that it was often very difficult to have p ans and epecifications prepared that would meet the case.
-The fluoring of a bridge might have to be repaired, and when part of it was taken up it would be found that very much greater repairs were needed than at first supposed, and while I know that there is always a desire on the part of opponents to create the impression that work done by the day is more costly than if put up to tender, I have no hesitation in saying that in nine cases ont of ten better work at a less figure can be obtained when the day's work system prevails.
-While I say this I do not mean to say that occasions will not arise when it would be in the best interests of the province to have important works let by competion.
+I do not purpose making any reflections upon the integrity of the gentleman who has fathered these 'startling exposares."
+I refer particularly now, not to the purist of the Nacawic, but to with the superior bridges that day.
+What was the result?

-I do not purpose making any reflections upon the integrity of the gentleman who has fathered these "startling exposures."
-I refer particularly now, not to the purist of the Nacawic, but to wick concerns.
-An examination of the reports of the auditor general of the Dominion of Canada for 1893 and 1894 should afford Mr Hazen and the St John San evidence of their great corsistency.
-The reports mentioned show that the work of lebuilding the custom house was done entirely by day's work.
+built been wick concerns.
+An examination of the reports of the auditor general of the Dominion of Canada for 1893 and 1894 should afford Mr Hazen and the St John Sun evidence of their great consistency.
+The reports mentioned show that the work of rebuilding the custom house was done entirely by day's work.
 In 1893 there was paid out for labor and material on the St John custom house the sum of \$74,983 38, and in 1894 for labor and material there was paid on account of the St John custom house \$113,011 65.